Heath Hitler: Relationships and children

 Hitler has had nine children with five women.
 One of his wives was Cathy Bowlby, who claimed Hitler beat her repeatedly and wanted to name his first-born son Lucifer until she convinced him to name him Heath.

-Hitler’s third wife was Deborah Campbell (birth name Deborah Lynn McCollum).
+Hitler's third wife was Deborah Campbell (born Deborah Lynn McCollum).
 According to a birth certificate, Adolf Hitler Campbell was born to them at 6:20 am on December 14, 2005 at Hunterdon Medical Center in Raritan Township, New Jersey.
 Their other children are JoyceLynn Aryan Nation, Honszlynn Hinler Jeannie, and Heinrich Hons.
 The latter was taken by Child Protective Services from them hours after being born.

-He also had a child, Eva Lynn Patricia Braun, with girlfriend Bethanie Rose Zito (sometimes known as Bethanie White), who later became his fiancée when she was 22 years old.
+Hitler also had a child, Eva Lynn Patricia Braun, with girlfriend Bethanie Rose Zito (AKA Bethanie White), who later became his fiancée when she was 22 years old.
 Hitler and Zito both went to a custody hearing wearing Nazi regalia.

-Based on anonymous reports of violence, all of Hitler’s children have been taken away by New Jersey's Division of Youth and Family Services and put in foster care.
+Based on anonymous reports of violence, all of Hitler's children have been taken away by New Jersey's Division of Youth and Family Services and put in foster care.
 However, he has said that he will continue having kids as long as the government keeps taking them away.
 According to a lehighvalleylive article:

 As of June 2012, Hitler and Deborah were separated.
 An ABC News article says:

-According to that article, "One of his ex-wives has a restraining order against him and has 'moved to an Air Force base with family in Florida to be away and safe from him, court papers said.
+According to that article, "One of his ex-wives has a restraining order against him and has moved to an Air Force base with family in Florida to be away and safe from him, court papers said."